Coffee Roasters

 Even though it might sound rather scientific, these chemical processes aren’t really that groundbreaking.
 In fact, they’ve been in use for a very long time.

-The first chemical reaction involved is called the Maillard Reaction, named after a French chef.
-The Maillard reaction happens when we make cookies, dumplings, and even toasted marshmallows.
-This is a reaction that occurs between reducing sugars and amino acids.
+The first chemical reaction involved is called the Maillard Reaction, which was named after a French chef.
+This reaction occurs between reducing sugars and amino acids and is used to make cookies, dumplings, and even toasted marshmallows.

-The other primary chemical reaction involved in coffee roasting is called the Strecker Degradation Reaction.
-This is what creates the foam we see from espresso machines, and it also causes a release of CO2.
+The other primary chemical reaction involved in coffee roasting is the Strecker Degradation Reaction.
+This is what creates the foam we see from espresso machines and also releases CO2.

 The roasting process can be broken down into a few steps: